fg-codes/Twixx_Twitter-X_clone_project/README.md

 - Attaching media to new tweets
 - The "share" / "upload" button on tweets (only the "like" button should do anything)

 Some of these features are optional stretch goals.
-For more information, see `STRETCH.md` once you have completed all the primary objectives.
+For more information, see `STRETCH.md` once you have completed all the primary_blue objectives.

 ---